Walter and Bessie Bellingrath

-In 1903, Walter and his older brother William heard about an opportunity to purchase the new franchise to sell bottled Coca-Cola in southern Alabama.
-The franchise territory stretched down to the Gulf Coast and when it was determined that they should split the territory, Walter took Mobile since, as he later joked, he liked to fish.
-The Mobile Coca-Cola Bottling Company became one of the most successful in the United States and Walter Bellingrath’s business interests stretched to owning the National Mosaic Tile Company, serving on the board of the First National Bank, owning a warehousing company and he was an original founder of Waterman Steamship Company of Mobile.
+In 1903, Walter and his older brother, William, heard about an opportunity to purchase the new franchise to sell bottled Coca-Cola in southern Alabama.
+The franchise territory stretched down to the Gulf Coast, and when it was determined that they should split the territory, Walter took Mobile since, as he later joked, he liked to fish.
+The Mobile Coca-Cola Bottling Company became one of the most successful in the United States.
+Walter Bellingrath’s business interests stretched to owning the National Mosaic Tile Company, serving on the board of the First National Bank and owning a warehousing company.
+He was also an original founder of the Waterman Steamship Company of Mobile.

 His interest in his adopted hometown led to his long association with the Mobile Chamber of Commerce.
 On two different occasions it was Walter Bellingrath who wrote a personal check to cover the entity’s annual financial shortfalls.
 He was a member of Central Presbyterian Church, where he served as a deacon.

 I want to make the world better and brighter by my being here.

 Walter Bellingrath married Bessie Mae Morse of Mobile in 1906.
 The couple had no children.
 After his wife’s death in 1943, Bellingrath dedicated the rest of his life to work on the Gardens she had worked so hard to create.
 “These Gardens were my wife’s dream,” he once said, “and I want to live to see that dream come true.”